-Students not picked up by 2:45pm will be taken back inside the building and pick up made from the office.
+Students not picked up by 2:45pm will be taken back inside the building and picked up from the office.
 Teachers and staff members have after-school meetings and workshops that begin at 2:45 so they will not be able to extend supervision beyond that time.
 Please be prompt in picking up your child.